How Negative Social Media Posts Destroy Your Online Reputation

 Negative social media posts on Facebook can go viral in seconds.

-Look out!
-Learn about negative social media posts and how just one bad Tweet can ruin your reputation.
+Learn about negative social media posts and how just one bad piece of content can ruin your reputation.

-Celebrity Gaffes: When Negative Social Media Posts Go Wild
+Celebrity Gaffes: When a Negative Post Goes Wild

 Tweet Fail

-One of the more prominent of social media head-slaps in recent memory came from film director Spike Lee who, in 2011, tweeted the wrong address of Trayvon Martin shooter George Zimmerman.
-Not only did Lee receive considerable flak on social media, he was also sued by the rightful owners of the address, and was eventually forced to settle out of court.
+One of the more prominent social media head-slaps in recent memory came from film director Spike Lee, who, in 2011, tweeted the wrong address of Trayvon Martin shooter George Zimmerman.
+Not only did Lee receive considerable flak on social media, but he was also sued by the rightful owners of the address and was eventually forced to settle out of court.

-Business/Organizational Blunders: When Negative Social Media Posts Damage Brands
+Business Blunders: When Negative Content on Social Media Damages Brands

 Stay Out of the Kitchen